kinecosystem/kin-website-docs/docs/how-it-works.md

 Each transaction is signed with the private key of the account.
 The combination of the signature and the public key held by the blockchain account authenticates the transaction and indicates to the blockchain from which account to deduct Kin.

+**Important note: The developer is responsible for securing both the backend server and the client app in accordance with current market standards.**

 The private keys of users’ accounts are encrypted and securely stored on their devices.
 #### Transaction Fees
 By default, all transactions on the Kin blockchain are charged a fee.
 However, each approved Kin app has its operational account exempted from transaction fees (“whitelisted”) by Kin, which makes the account’s transactions feeless.
 Although user accounts created by the app will not be whitelisted, their transactions can be whitelisted by the operational account as well.
+For additional details, see [Transaction Fee](https://docs.kin.org/terms-and-concepts#transaction-fee) and [Whitelisting](https://docs.kin.org/terms-and-concepts#whitelisting).
 #### How Transactions Work
 ##### Spending Transactions
 These are transactions of either sending Kin to another user (P2P) or sending Kin to the app.
 Their flow is as follows: